An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Partitioning graphs

 Now, let us assume that $\Pi$ contains a sequence of bigons $B_1,\ldots,B_8$ such that $B_i$ and~$B_{i+1}$ share an edge for each~$i$.
 So without loss of generality, we can assume that $B_1$ and~$B_5$ are labelled~$1$, $B_3$ and~$B_7$ are labelled~$2$, and the other bigons are labelled~$0$.
 We modify~$\Gamma$ by exchanging the parts of~$\Gamma$ inside $B_3$ and~$B_5$; see Figure~\ref{F:bigons}.
 The resulting embedding~$\Gamma'$ is also proper and cellular.
 This operation simplifies the endpoints $u$ and~$v$ of these bigons.
 (If $u=v$, this is Case~2 from the definition of a simplification.)

-We can iterate the above procedures, but only finitely many times because $|E(\Pi(\Gamma,E_1,E_2))|$ strictly decreases at each step.
-We have proved that, up to changing our initial embedding~$\Gamma$, we can assume without loss of generality the following: (i) Let $v$ be a vertex of~$\Pi$ that is incident to a monogon of~$\Pi$ in a link component~$C$; then $v$ is incident to at most 7~half-edges in~$C$, and thus at most~4, since this number is a multiple of~4 by construction; (ii) $\Pi$ has no sequence of 8~consecutive bigons as above.
-To conclude, it suffices to prove that any graph~$\Pi$ satisfying these conditions has at most $74c+26w$~edges.
+We can iterate the above procedures, but only finitely many times because $|E(\Pi(\Gamma,E_1,E_2))|$ strictly decreases at each step (Lemma~\ref{L:swap-order}).
+We have proved that, up to changing our initial embedding~$\Gamma$, we can assume without loss of generality the following: (i) Let $v$ be a vertex of~$\Pi$ that is incident, in a link component~$C$, to a monogon of~$\Pi$ corresponding to an interior interval; then $v$ is incident to at most 7 half-edges in~$C$; (ii) $\Pi$ has no sequence of 8~consecutive bigons as above.
+To conclude, it suffices to prove that any graph~$\Pi$ satisfying these conditions has at most $75c+27w$~edges.

-We modify~$\Pi$ by removing all monogons, and then by iteratively replacing each bigon with a single edge, when the edges bounding the bigon are distinct.
-The removal of monogons does not create any sequence of 8~consecutive bigons, because monogons are attached to vertices of degree at most~4 in their link component.
-So in the first step, for each vertex~$v$ and each link component~$C$ of~$v$, at most two monogons in~$C$ attached to~$v$ are removed; the number of such monogons is at most $2w$ (for the vertices of~$\Pi$ not on a singular point of~$\complex$) plus $2c$ (for the vertices of~$\Pi$ on singular points of~$\complex$).
+We modify~$\Pi$ by iteratively removing all edges that are monogons, and then by iteratively replacing each bigon with a single edge, when the edges bounding the bigon are distinct.
+The removal of monogons does not create any sequence of 8~consecutive bigons, because monogons are attached to vertices of degree at most~7 in their link component or correspond to exterior intervals.
+So in the first step, for each vertex~$v$ and each link component~$C$ of~$v$, at most three monogons in~$C$ attached to~$v$ are removed; the number of such monogons is at most $3w$ (for the vertices of~$\Pi$ not on a singular vertex of~$\complex$) plus $3c$ (for the vertices of~$\Pi$ on singular vertices of~$\complex$).
 In the second step, the number of edges is divided by at most~8.
 Thus, if $\Pi'$ denotes the new embedding, we have:

 We now bound the number of edges of~$\Pi'$.
 For this purpose, let $\surf$ be the detached surface of~$\complex$, and let $\Pi''$ be the graph naturally corresponding to~$\Pi'$ on~$\surf$ (see Section~\ref{S:datastruct-graphs}).
 Any bigon of~$\Pi''$ whose boundary consists of the same edge repeated twice is itself a connected component of~$\surf$: either a sphere, in which case the corresponding connected component of~$\Pi''$ is made of two vertices and a single edge, or a projective plane, in which case the corresponding connected component of~$\Pi''$ is made of a single vertex and a single edge.
 Thus, in these connected components, the number of edges of~$\Pi''$ is at most the number of vertices.
 Let $\surf_0$ be obtained from~$\surf$ by removing these connected components, and $\Pi''_0$ the restriction of~$\Pi''$ to~$\surf_0$.